-In the main body of the paper, we considered having access to an oracle $\opt$ that takes as input a \emph{real-weighted} dataset and an approximation parameter $\epsilon$.
+In the main body of the paper, we consider oracles $\opt$ that take as input a \emph{real-weighted} dataset and a precision parameter $\epsilon$.
 In this section, we focus on a seemingly more restricted oracle, $\weakopt$, that only takes integer-weighted datasets.
-We show that all of our results in Section~\ref{sec:ftpl} extend to using $\weakopt$ as an oracle.
+We show that all of our results in Section~\ref{sec:ftpl} extend to this class of oracles.